Gain

 Description

-Unit Gain multiplies the value of the input signal by a constant value (gain).
+The Gain unit multiplies the value of the input signal by a constant value (gain).
 The input signal and gain can be scalar, vector or matrix.

-The gain is set by the parameters Gain.
-Parameters Multiplication parameter allows you to specify element-by-element or matrix multiplication.
-For matrix multiplication, this parameter also allows you to specify the order of multipliers.
+The gain is specified by the parameters Gain.
+The parameter Multiplication allows you to specify element-by-element or matrix multiplication.
+For matrix multiplication, this parameters also allows you to specify the order of multipliers.

 -